Warped Tori with Almost Non-Negative Scalar Curvature: Singly Warped Products of Two Variables

 So,

 as $j \rightarrow \infty$.

 Applying the Poincar\'e-Wirtinger inequality with constant $C_{\mathbb{T}^2}$ from $\mathbb{T}^2$, we find that

 thus establishing the claim and finishing the proof. \end{proof} After \eqref{average h cannot get arbitrarily large} we are naturally inclined to investigate whether the averages $\bar{h}_j$ can get arbitrarily small as well.
-In order to argue that this does not happen we will show $W^{1,2}$ convergence of $f_j$ to its average on a subsequence in Lemma \ref{f_j convergence}.
-This will require an upper bound for $f_j$ which follows by showing that $h_j$ has a uniform upper bound.
+In order to argue that this does not happen we will show in Lemma \ref{f_j convergence} that there is subsequential $W^{1,1}$ convergence of $f_j$ to its average and moreover subsequential $W^{1,2}$ convergence of $h_j$ to its average on a subsequence with an accompanying lower bound on $\bar{h}_j$.

-\subsection{$W^{1,2}$ Convergence of $f_j$}
+\subsection{$W^{1,1}$ Convergence of $f_j$}